Bansil25/Bansil25/README.md

-# Hi there! 👋 I'm Bansil PAtel
+# Hi there! 👋 I'm Bansil Patel

-🎓 **Completed graduation from Parul University in India in the field of computer science and engineering** 🎓 **Currently pursuing PG diploma in AI and ML in Lambton college**
+🎓 **Completed graduation from Parul University in India in the field of computer science and engineering**

+🎓 **Currently pursuing a PG diploma in AI and ML in Lambton College**
 💻 **Aspiring AI/ML Engineer**
 🌟 **Passionate about building intelligent systems to solve real-world problems.**